pulp/pulp/docs/sphinx/user-guide/qpid.rst

 Step #7 - Install qpid-cpp-server-ssl
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To support SSL, the Qpid broker must have the SSL module installed.
 This module is provided by the ``qpid-cpp-server-ssl`` package.
 Make sure this package is installed.

 Step #8 - Restart services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that the Qpid and Pulp configurations have been updated, the corresponding services need to be restarted.
+Now that the Qpid and pulp configurations have been updated, the corresponding services need to be restarted.

 On the Pulp server: